MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

 # Tutorial: Create a matching game application

-In this series of four tutorials, you build a matching game, where the player must match pairs of hidden icons.
+In this series of four tutorials, you build a matching game, where the player matches pairs of hidden icons.

 Use these tutorials to learn about the following tasks in the Visual Studio Integrated Design Environment (IDE).